abbindustrigymnasium/ux-ui-cafe-theo/README.md

 Figma is a design tool.

 ### Quasar
-Quasar is a vue framework with pre-made components with the purpose of making implementation quicker.
+Quasar is a Vue framework with pre-made components with the purpose of making implementation quicker.

 ## License
 ### Our License